 When discussing the cost of running a business, there’s also the cost of my time.
 I work a lot of hours before and after children are present.
 It’s easy to be consumed with the huge responsibility of a child care and preschool but I try to remember why I’m doing this in the first place – for my family.
 I look for ways to save not only money but my time.

-Mother Goose Time has helped me be a professional early childhood educator.
+Experience Curriculum has helped me be a professional early childhood educator.
 The curriculum aligns with my values and supports my mission to care for the whole child.
 I can achieve my goals of running a successful child care business and help children develop while having fun.
 I love it when my kids ask “What are we learning about today?”
 Parents love the program.
 It presents well and they are excited about what we are doing too.

 The curriculum is really the core of my program and has brought me much success.
 I remember times when I felt like maybe I couldn’t afford it or maybe I should just come up with my own program, but now I’m at the point of realizing, it saves me time which in the end is more valuable than money.